Engin-Boot/no-oggy-in-cs-atuljha2524/README.md

 ## Method

-I just used the simple for loop with variable i used as index.
+I used the simple for loop with variable i used as index.
-Whenever a name starting with oggy is deleted i decrement i by one so that it doesn't skip any word.
+Whenever I get a name starting with oggy I decrement i by one so that it doesn't skip any word.